-- No food or drink is allowed next to your Chromebook. - Cords, cables, and removable storage devices must be inserted carefully into the Chromebook. - Students should never carry their Chromebook while the screen is open. - Chromebooks should be shut down when not in use to conserve battery life. - Chromebooks should never be shoved into a locker or wedged into a book bag without a protective case. - Do not expose your Chromebook to extreme temperature or direct sunlight for extended periods of time.
-Extreme heat or cold may cause damage. - Students should not open any attachments sent from unfamiliar e-mail addresses, and they should report all such e-mails to the system administrator as soon as feasible
+- No food or drink is allowed next to your Chromebook. - Cords, cables, and removable storage devices must be inserted carefully into the Chromebook. - Students should never carry their Chromebook while the screen is open. - Chromebooks should be shut down when not in use to conserve battery life. - Do not expose your Chromebook to extreme temperature or direct sunlight for extended periods of time.
+Extreme heat or cold may cause damage. - Students should not open any attachments sent from unfamiliar email addresses, and they should report all such e-mails to the system administrator as soon as feasible